• 0

 How long do timber raised beds last?

 Timber raised beds can last anywhere between 5 and 25 years.
 It all depends on the thickness, type of wood, and whether the timber has been pressure-treated.
-As a guide, a timber sleeper that has been pressure treated should last at least 20 years, if not longer.
+As a guide, a pressure-treated timber sleeper should last at least 20 years, if not longer.

 Thin untreated soft wood like pine screwed to corner stakes or pegs will last far shorter, maybe 5-6 years.